Israeli airstrikes targeting Iran-backed Houthis rock Yemen's capital

 The official also said over 10 Israeli fighter jets carried out Sunday's strikes.

-Defense Minister Israel Katz in a statement said Israel continues to “impose an air and naval blockade,” without details.
+Defense Minister Israel Katz said in a statement that Israel continues to “impose an air and naval blockade,” without details.

+Yemen's rebel group is “learning the hard way that it will pay and is paying a heavy price for its aggression against the State of Israel,” Prime Minister Benjamin Netanyahu said in televised remarks.

 Houthi attacks over the past two years have upended shipping in the Red Sea, through which about $1 trillion of global goods passes each year.
 From November 2023 to December 2024, the Houthis targeted more than 100 commercial and naval ships with missiles and drones.